Greek Yogurt Dip (Tzatziki Sauce)

-Quick, easy and refreshingly cool, Greek Yogurt Dip, also known as "Tzatziki Sauce," is perfect for hot summer days and is ready in 10-minutes!
+Quick, easy and refreshingly cool, Greek Yogurt Dip, also known as “Tzatziki Sauce,” is perfect for hot summer days and is ready in 10-minutes.
+Greek yogurt, cucumbers, fresh dill and seasonings bring this tangy dip to life!

-You'll typically find this yogurt-based dip served in Greek or Mediterranean restaurants - usually served with dolmas, hummus and Naan bread or pita chips.
+You’ll typically find this yogurt-based dip served in Greek restaurants – usually served with dolmas and hummus.

 How to make Greek Yogurt Dip